 About Christiaan Abildso

-- Dr. Christiaan Abildso is an assistant professor in the Department of Social and Behavior Sciences.
+- Dr. Christiaan Abildso is an associate professor in the Department of Social and Behavior Sciences.
 His research interests include health promotion program evaluation and social-ecological determinants of physical activity, including policy and the built environment.
 Dr. Abildso has multiple peer-reviewed publications about Morgantown area rail-trails, health impact assessment, physical activity planning, and evaluation of state-level health promotion programming.
 Recently funded projects with his colleagues in the Health Research Center include evaluations of business impacts of the Mon River Trails System, expansion of oral health services with low-income families, intimate partner violence training for home visitation workers, programming to increase father involvement in home visitation programming, and expanding access to child and family development services in the West Side of Charleston, WV.

 - Christiaan is also active in local and state active transportation policy decisions, pedestrian and bicyclist safety, and national research on physical activity in rural areas.
 When not in the office, you’ll usually find him riding his bike (very safely) on the beautiful trails and country roads of West Virginia.